 Geraldine has been working at Little Mountain since February, 2008.
 She sometimes refers to herself as a “neighbourhood house brat” because ever since she started doing leadership training at Cedar Cottage Neighbourhood House when she was a teenager, she’s continuously found herself involved in neighbourhood houses in one way, shape or form!
 Geraldine has worked in a wide range of child care settings and was a crisis line counselor for over 10 years.
 She holds certificates in Early Childhood Education, Infant and Toddler, Special Needs and Counselling Skills.
 Geraldine loves working at Little Mountain.
 For her, its like a family – a safe place to explore ideas, be creative and feed off others’ energy.
 In her spare time, Geraldine is an avid walker, gardener and is active in her community through a wide range of volunteer positions.

-Maria ValenzuelaManager, Family Resources Programs
+Maria ValenzuelaManager, Community and Family Programs

 Maria has been at LMNH since 2004, where she started working as Family Support Worker in the Family Resource Programs.
 She then moved on to the Settlement Department as a Settlement Worker where she worked with newcomer families.
 She enjoys working with children and families and finds it especially relevant and rewarding to work as a Manager in the FRP as she has two young children of her own.
 Maria has a background in Psychology and has been working with the multicultural community in Vancouver for many years.
 She hopes to continue to grow and learn in her new position.